tsvGithub/ReactJS_2021A/src/tutorial/8-useContext/corresponding-projects/5-quiz/readme.md

 axios - useContext

-API "https://opentdb.com" with two cases => one for setupForm & and only then fetch the question
+API "https://opentdb.com" This API is used with two 'state' cases => one is 'waiting' for setupForm & and only when form is completed, second 'state' 'loading' for fetching the question